wordswords/dotfiles/README.md

 1. git clone git@github.com:/wordswords/dotfiles ./dotfiles/
 2. cd ~/.dotfiles/
 3. ./deploy-part-1.sh
-3. Press control-D to drop out of oh-my-zsh
+4. Press control-D to drop out of oh-my-zsh
-4. ./deploy-part-2.sh
+5. ./deploy-part-2.sh
-5. Install a Nerd font (https://nerdfonts.com/) if you are using iterm2
-6. Open a new terminal to load everything in
-7. You're good to go.

 # Shell shortcuts

 1. Control-L for autocomplete based on your command line
 2. Control-R for nice access to bash history
 3. Control-+ for smart autocomplete based on your command line
-4. Simply type a directory name accessible from your current directory to cd to that directory, no need to type cd
+4. Type a directory name accessible from your current directory to cd to that directory, no need to type cd
-5. Simply type ‘l’ for a long-style ls
+5. Type ‘l’ for a long-style ls

 # VIM keybindings